Hope Not Hate: Public and political response

-In December 2016, the British politician Nigel Farage accused the group of being "extremists" who "masquerade as being lovely and peaceful but actually pursue violent and very undemocratic means", after Jo Cox's widower husband Brendan Cox had chosen Hope not Hate as one of three beneficiaries of her memorial fund.
+In December 2016, the British politician Nigel Farage accused the group of being "extremists" who "masquerade as being lovely and peaceful but actually pursue violent and very undemocratic means", after Jo Cox's widower husband Brendan Cox had chosen Hope Not Hate as one of three beneficiaries of her memorial fund.
 The group responded by setting up a crowdfunded appeal for a legal fund to sue Farage over the remarks.
 Hope Not Hate proceeded to issue a claim against Farage for libel.
 In November 2017, shortly before the libel case came to court, it was settled as Farage agreed to withdraw his comments.

-In August 2019, Assistant Editor of the Daily Telegraph Philip Johnston criticised the group for not doing enough to acknowledge that the United Kingdom was "among the least racist, least extreme and most inclusive [countries] in the world".

 During the 2024 United Kingdom riots, Nick Lowles tweeted that reports were coming that acid was being thrown at a Muslim woman in the streets of Middlesbrough.
 Lowles later apologised after Cleveland Police confirmed no such incident had been recorded.
 Conservative MP Neil O'Brien called Lowles' behaviour "incredibly irresponsible".

+In 2024-25 the relationship between Hope not Hate Charitable Trust and Hope not Hate Ltd, a separate legal entity, was the subject of Charity Commission review.
+The commission advised that action be taken to make the distinction between the two entities more clear.
+Jack Rankin MP and Nigel Farage MP have written to the Charity Commission accusing Hope not Hate of using its charity-company structure as a vehicle to allegedly misappropriate charitable and state funds to support political campaigning.
+Another case was opened by the commission and restructuring efforts were undertaken.
+The commission concluded it was "satisfied the charity has sufficiently responded to directions for there to be greater transparency for the public about its activities".